Architecture of Washington, D.C.: History

-1700s
+18th century

 Washington, D.C. is a planned city.
 It was chosen by George Washington as the site for the capital city for the new nation.
 In 1791, President Washington chose Frenchman Pierre L'Enfant to design the plan for the new city.
 L'Enfant created the L'Enfant Plan to map out the city's streets.
 As outlined in the plan, D.C. is a grid city, with streets running east to west and north to south with diagonal roads crossing at certain intervals.
 The United States Capitol is at the center of the grid, and the point at which the city is divided into four quadrants.
 Depending on one's relation to the Capitol, one is either in Northeast D.C., Southeast D.C., Southwest D.C., or Northwest D.C.
 L'Enfant's plan called for the President's House and Capitol to be near the center of the city.

 The City of Washington was largely underdeveloped for decades following its founding, with the exception of government buildings, small neighborhoods, and taverns.
 Early in the city's founding, a competition was announced to determine the designs for the President's House and the U.S. Capitol.
 William Thornton, whose design received approval from George Washington and Thomas Jefferson, created the winning design for the Capitol.
 The design was simpler than other entrants, but spoke to the power and grandeur of the U.S. government with its Neoclassical construction.
 Thornton's winning submission was modified by architects Benjamin Henry Latrobe and Charles Bulfinch.
 Originally, the dome of the Capitol was a simple rotunda sitting atop a portico, composed of a pediment with Corinthian columns, flanked by two wings.

 The design for the new President's Mansion was also determined following a design competition.
 Irish-American James Hoban created the winning Neoclassical design.
 Hoban's White House design was inspired by several European buildings, particularly buildings in France and his native Ireland.
 The southern portico, for example, was inspired by the Château de Rastignac in France.
-Both the White House and Capitol were completed in November of 1800.
+Both the White House and Capitol were completed in November 1800.